VET & Workplace

 All students who enrol in Workplace Learning are required to:

-- Read the general information package for WL and complete the necessary paperwork and return it to the WL Coordinator prior to a placement.
+- Read the general information package for WPL and complete the necessary paperwork and return it to the WPL Coordinator prior to a placement.

 - Complete a Worksafe Certificate.

-- Provide a possible contact for a WL placement.
+- Provide a possible contact for a WPL placement.

 - Familiarise themselves with the student log book and what their responsibilities are.